ruby-formatter/rufo-vim/README.md

 ## Installation

+First of all, install [rufo](https://github.com/asterite/rufo) via

+        $ gem install rufo

+Verify it works via

+        $ rufo -v

-If you don't have a preferred installation method, I recommend installing [pathogen.vim](https://github.com/tpope/vim-pathogen), and then simply copy and paste:
+For vim, if you don't have a preferred installation method, I recommend installing [pathogen.vim](https://github.com/tpope/vim-pathogen), and then simply copy and paste: